aridjayarecipes/cutesrecipes.web.app/content/post/2073-easiest-way-to-make-perfect-katies-pan-fried-brussel-sprouts.md

 Katies pan fried brussel sprouts is one of the most well liked of current trending meals in the world.
 It is simple, it's fast, it tastes yummy.
 It's enjoyed by millions every day.
 Katies pan fried brussel sprouts is something which I've loved my whole life.
 They are fine and they look fantastic.

 Anyone who says the hate Brussel Sprouts will change their mind.
 So much better pan fried in a skillet.
-You don't have to use a cast iron skillet but if you got one definitely the way to go. place brussel sprouts in frying pan with water, boil until sprouts are fully cooked, depending on size you may need to add more water until they are fully cooked.
+You don&#39;t have to use a cast iron skillet but if you got one definitely the way to go. place brussel sprouts in frying pan with water, boil until sprouts are fully cooked, depending on size you may need to add more water until they are fully cooked.
 Fortunately, pan fried brussel sprouts with balsamic vinegar last a while in the fridge.

 To begin with this recipe, we have to first prepare a few components.
 You can cook katies pan fried brussel sprouts using 4 ingredients and 5 steps.
 Here is how you cook that.